Family-friendly vacations to the well-known, and not so well-known Saronic Islands, Nafplio & the Peloponnese with kids

 - For older kids and parents who love outdoors activities like bicycling, horseback riding and rowing, try Nafplio in the saddle, Nafplio on a bicycle, Sea kayak.

-- Especially during the fall, when olives are being gathered, you can do an Olive oil tour in Nafplio.
+- Especially during the fall, when olives are being gathered, you can combine your visit to Epidaurus with an Olive oil tour in Nafplio.
 You can participate in picking olives, watch the process of making the olive oil and taste the first drop of what is truly the gold of this land!